Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 Resilio can sync 50% faster than traditional sync solutions in a 1:2 replication scenario, and 500% faster in a 1:10 scenario.

-Plus, our team is always working on making Resilio Connect as efficient as possible.
+Plus, our team is always working on making Resilio Platform as efficient as possible.
 In a recent update, we reduced the average memory footprint required on replication jobs by 80% by optimizing time, merging, CPU usage, indexing, storage I/O, and end-to-end transport.

 D. No Single Point-of-Failure